 2. Rootsweb - World Connect Project

 Out of all of the online databases of submitted family tree information, my favorite is the World Connect Project which allow users to upload, modify, link, and display their family trees as a means to share their work with other researchers.
 The reason why this particular project is my favorite is it is one of the largest, and it also allows people to add to, update or remove their information at any time.
 While this by no means ensures that the information you will find here is correct, it at least increases the probabilities of finding current contact information for researchers with information which interests you.
 This free genealogy database currently contains over 3 billion names in over 300,000 family trees, and you can search them all online for absolutely no charge!
 You can also submit your own family tree information in GEDCOM format for free.

 3. HeritageQuest Online

 The data on this site is only available through subscribing institutions, but free online access is available to many with a membership card from their local library.
 The databases are fairly US-centric, including digital images of the complete federal census, 1790 to 1930 (with head of household indexes for most years), thousands of family and local history books, and Revolutionary War pension files, plus PERSI, an index to articles in thousands of genealogical journals.
-If your local library doesn't offer online access, many genealogical societies offer free or low-cost access as a membership priviledge.

 4. U.S. Federal Land Patent Records